-Single Plan for Student Achievement - Assurances Page
+School Plan for Student Achievement - Assurances Page

-The signature of the ELAC Chairperson on the Single Plan Assurances page indicates that the committee had the opportunity to participate in the budget planning process and provide written recommendations regarding the SPSA and EL Programs.
+The signature of the ELAC Chairperson on the School Plan Assurances page indicates that the committee had the opportunity to participate in the budget planning process and provide written Programs.

 Note: An ELAC signature does not necessarily indicate approval of the school's spending plan.
 If the ELAC signature is withheld, a signed statement from the ELAC Chairperson that explains why s/he refused to sign the school's budget assurances page must be attached to the SPSA.